 Biting and Gnawing

-Pressure from teeth poking through under the gums causes baby a lot of discomfort — which can be relieved by counterpressure (aka chewing and biting).
+Pressure from teeth poking through under the gums causes a lot of discomfort — which can be relieved by counterpressure (chewing and biting).
 Teething babies will gum whatever they can find, from teething rings and rattles to your soon-to-be sore nipples (if you’re breastfeeding) and fingers.

 How to help your infant’s biting and gnawing: Anything cold works great!
 My best friend mixes water with the pouches of baby food and freezes them to make fruit and veggie popsicles.
 There are teething rings, chew beads and any commercially bought teething toys can help, especially when chilled or frozen.